 Managed threat-hunting services are always active, keeping an eye out for uncharacteristic behaviors in the system.
 They proactively search for intrusions by monitoring the environment and recognizing activities that go undetected by standard security systems.
 This way of blocking Fileless Malware involves documenting large amounts of data.

 Look for IOA and IOC

 You can look for specific symptoms in your system that may hint toward a malware attack.
 These are known as Indicators of Attack (IOA) and Indicators of Compromise (IOC).
 IOA will be more relevant in the case of a fileless malware attack as they look for signs of an ongoing attack.
 On the other hand, IOC will focus on the attack’s steps.
 IOA will also provide signs of code execution, lateral movements, and actions done by the Malware.
 A good antivirus can evaluate and assess both IOA and IOC.

 The first step for removing fileless attacks is detecting them and the extent of damage they have done so far.
 Once detected, fileless attacks can easily be removed using the antivirus, or you can do so through Microsoft Process Explorer and Autoruns.
 For seasoned coders with advanced malware analysis skills, this will be an exciting challenge they will love to deal with manually.

 For an average user, it’s best to ensure that their system security is optimized for fileless malware attacks.
-However, It’s important to keep your operating system and software updated, as the latest updates often contain protection against new malware variants.
+However, Keeping your operating system and software updated is important, as the latest updates often contain protection against new malware variants.
 Manual removal of the Malware is still possible, but credible security products that are updated regularly are the best bet to ensure your defense against fileless malware attacks.